VadymNikitan/SOC-Home-Lab-Azure/cases/003-RDP-Password-Guessing-Detection/README.md

 * **Multi-Factor Authentication (MFA):** Require MFA for remote-access workflows wherever supported, with phishing-resistant methods preferred for privileged and high-value accounts.

 * **Restrict RDP Exposure:** Do not expose RDP directly to the public Internet when avoidable.
-Restrict access through VPN, bastion hosts, jump servers, or tightly scoped network ACLs.

 * **Network-Level Authentication:** Keep Network Level Authentication (NLA) enabled for RDP to require authentication before the full interactive desktop session is established.